-The following are some types of conservation scientists and foresters:
+The following are examples of types of conservation scientists:

 Range managers, also called range conservationists, protect rangelands to maximize their use without damaging the environment.
 Rangelands contain many natural resources and cover hundreds of millions of acres in the United States, mainly in the western states and Alaska.